Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Evaluating LLMs with

+We evaluate models in an open-ended generation setting: given a dialogue, each model generates the social relationship(s) between the target speakers in free-form text rather than selecting from a fixed label set.
+The prompt includes example relationship types from prior work (Table~\ref{tab:initial-relationships}) as reference candidates, while still allowing models to generate relationships outside the list.

 \paragraph{Evaluation and Metrics} Considering the probabilistic nature of the task, we run each model five times per dialogue and take the model’s majority response among them.
-We then compute two metrics: the proportion of samples whose majority response falls into the \textsc{Highly~Likely} relation set, and the proportion whose majority response falls into the \textsc{Unlikely} relation set.
-We use GPT-4o to evaluate each model's short-form answers. {GPT-4o's role is to compare model outputs with ground-truth labels without relying on any internal knowledge, and we confirm it is accurate in 92.0\% of cases (see Appendix~\ref{appendix_exp_validate_judge}).}
+We then compute (1) the proportion of samples whose majority response falls into the \textsc{Highly~Likely} relation set and (2) the proportion of which majority response falls into the \textsc{Unlikely} relation set.
+We use GPT-4o to evaluate each model's short-form answers based on ground-truth labels, following common practice in prior LLM evaluation work.
+In our validation experiment, GPT-4o as an evaluator yields 92.0\% human-validated accuracy (Appendix~\ref{appendix_exp_validate_judge}).